 Greetings!
-Welcome to the web blog of Her Majesty’s Research Airship Flamel, a depository of arcane bits of information about history, Victoriana, and steampunk.
+Welcome to the web blog of Her Majesty’s Research Airship Flamel, a depository of arcane bits of information about history, Victoriana, 19th century science, and steampunk.

 I began this blog in June, 2014 as I was finishing up my first novel To Rule the Skies, a steampunk adventure novel.
 The hero of the story is Professor Nicodemus Boffin, who commands Her Majesty’s Research Airship Flamel on a voyage of scientific discovery, mystery, and adventure.